 Heatmaps give you a visual representation of what users are doing on your site, such as what they clicked on, what caught their attention, and how far down the page they scrolled.

 You must have session replay turned on in your Heap account to view heatmaps.
-To learn more about session replay, see What is session replay in Heap, and how do I get it?.

 When to use a heatmap